UniversalDependencies/docs/_naq/dep/ccomp.md

 xcomp(start, dig)
 ~~~

-The key difference here is that, if a verb takes a whole clause as a compliment (with it's own subject), that this relation is `ccomp`.
-Whereas `xcomp` can be used only with a small closed group of main verbs that take as compliment a single verb (e.g., _tsoatsoa_ "start", _ǂgao_ "want").
+The key difference here is that if a verb takes a whole clause as a complement (with its own subject) this relation is `ccomp`, whereas `xcomp` can be used only with a small closed group of compliment-taking predicates that take as its complement a single verb (e.g., _tsoatsoa_ "start", _ǂgao_ "want").

 ### Reported Speech

-With a speech verb like _mî_ "say", the content of reported speech is considered to be part of the verb’s valency.
+With a speech verb, suc as _mî_ "say", the content of reported speech is considered to be part of the verb’s valency.
 It therefore always attaches as `ccomp`, including direct and indirect speech:

 ~~~ sdparse
 ǁKhore ta ge ra khoena " ǀû re " ti mî ǀû ǃkhaisa . \n Wish I DECL IPFV people " stop PDIR " QUOT say stop COMPL .